argh15/TokenTrend/README.md

 <h1 align="center" id="title">Token Trend</h1>

 <p id="description">This cryptocurrency tracking app iOS application (only iPhones) uses MVVM Architecture Combine and CoreData.
 This app aims to solidify the concepts of SwiftUI and Combine.
-It uses multi-threading animations, publishers/subscribers, and data persistence and supports dark mode.\nIt was a lot of fun exploring these concepts.
+It uses multi-threading animations, publishers/subscribers, and data persistence and supports dark mode.</p>

+<p id="description">It was a lot of fun exploring these concepts.
 I'll be rolling out a new version of this app soon.</p>

 <h2>Installation Steps:</h2>